 The more than 40,000 public school teachers in Kentucky are the in the forefront of the state’s efforts to educate children and prepare them for life after high school.

 Kentucky’s public school students participate in annual testing, and the results of those tests are included in the state’s accountability system for schools and districts.
-Find information about specific tests, data and resources here.
+Find information about specific tests, data and resources on this page.

 The Education Professional Standards Board (EPSB) is responsible for issuing and renewing certificates for all Kentucky teachers and administrators.
 Staff works closely with school districts in the hiring process to help ensure a properly credentialed educator in every professional position in Kentucky public schools.
 Staff also works with Kentucky colleges and universities, out-of-state institutions and national evaluation agencies on the preparation of Kentucky certified educators.

-Kentucky’s Commissioner of Education, Terry Holliday, provides oversight and direction for the work of the Kentucky Department of Education’s employees.
-See information about his background, along with details on his advisory groups, presentations, blog postings and more here.
+Kentucky’s Commissioner of Education, Stephen L. Pruitt, provides oversight and direction for the work of the Kentucky Department of Education’s employees.
+See information about his background, along with details on his advisory groups, presentations, blog postings and more on this page.

 Find news releases, basic facts, Kentucky’s P-12 accomplishments and more on this page.